pablomaurer/cordova-plugin-file-sync/README.md

 - [ ] upload files via http -> so you have to make probably a php script to recieve the file

 **Feature:**
+- [x] Create pho scripts for generating manifest.json
-- [ ] Create nodejs scripts for generating manifest-cli
+- [ ] Create nodejs scripts for generating manifest.json
 - [ ] Sending progress event (find other plugin to see how / cordova-content-sync-plugin maybe?)
 - [ ] something like cronjobs
 - [ ] Event / or Function which returns current status of plugin `working`, `finish` or whatever, will be more usefull when there is also something like a cronjob.